Freshly harvested Elephant Garlic bulbs in the garden

 If birds or other animals are prone to disturbing your freshly sown garlic cloves, cover with netting or wire mesh until the cloves have put up their green shoots a few weeks later.

+It’s ready to harvest when the tips of the leaves begin to yellow and the base of the stem goes soft.
 About a month before harvest you should reduce watering to improve the keeping quality of your garlic and help the bulbs focus on swelling.

 For more tips to growing garlic successfully in NZ read our blog post here.

-GARLIC BULBS PER PACKET:
+GARLIC CLOVES PER PACKET:

 HOME GARDEN ($9.90) Cloves (4 planting cloves)